-The creative emphasis of the festival lies on documentary, hybrid and experimental works that are willing to make bold and unorthodox choices, to explore atypical narrative structures, to utilize various techniques of visual storytelling, to seek out and highlight marginalized or untold stories and their protagonists, to search for new methods of communicating with the audiences, all the while retaining a distinguishable personal and uncompromising tone and approach.
+Furthermore, it is our intent and mission to fully integrate the environment of the surrounding Rudnik area into the festival itself, allowing all participants and visitors to share a unique festival experience that transcends the movie theater and becomes more of a spatial one.
+With regard to the festival’s focus on various cinematic examinations of space as a narrative element, further creative emphasis is set on those films and filmmakers that are willing to make bold and unorthodox choices, to explore atypical narrative structures, to utilize various techniques of visual storytelling, to seek out and highlight marginalized or untold stories and their protagonists, to search for new methods of communicating with the audiences, all the while retaining a distinguishably personal and uncompromising tone and approach.

 If you’ve recognized yourself and your movie in some or all of these words, then OPEN SPACES Festival is the right place for you!
 Submissions are open for short and mid-length films (up to 50 minutes).
-All selected films will be featured in a single, unified competition programme, with three awards being presented by the jury - the main award of the festival, Zapis, for the Best Film, a Jury Award and a Special Award of the Rudnik Cultural Centre.
+All selected films will be featured in a single, unified competition programme, and will compete for the main festival award - “Zapis” Award for Best Film, as well as Special Mentions awarded by the festival jury.

-Located about 100 km south of Belgrade, in the heart of the central Serbian region of Šumadija, Rudnik mountain and the eponymous small town on its slopes have, throughout history, mostly been associated with mining and coin minting, with archeological evidence of these activities going as far back as pre-Roman times.
-However, despite this industrial pedigree, Rudnik has also been recognized as a climatic spa and its heavily forested areas make it the closest true „wilderness“ to Belgrade and a perfect summer getaway.
+Located about 100 km south of Belgrade, in the heart of the central Serbian region of Šumadija, Rudnik mountain and the eponymous small town on its slopes have, since pre-Roman times, been mostly associated with mining and coin minting.
+However, despite this industrial pedigree, Rudnik has also been recognized as a climatic spa and its thick forests make it the closest true „wilderness“ to Belgrade and a perfect summer getaway.

-In addition to a meticulously selected and assembled film competition, which will be shown in the cinema of the Rudnik Cultural Centre, get-togethers, hiking tours, workshops and similar activities, the festival will also parallelly host a music programme with performances by live bands in a special outdoor setting, evoking the spirit and ambience of local traditions for celebratory occasions, but in this case with a stylistic twist.
+In addition to a meticulously selected and assembled film competition, which will be shown in the cinema of the Rudnik Cultural Centre, get-togethers, hiking tours, workshops and similar activities, the festival will also parallelly host a unique music programme with performances by live experimental bands in a special setting, evoking the spirit and ambience of local celebratory traditions.

 "Zapis" Award for Best Film